We Eat.

 The Platform

-Eat My City: LA operates across three interconnected platforms: this website, our Substack newsletter, and our YouTube channel.
-Each serves a distinct purpose in the documentation project.
+Eat My City: LA operates across multiple platforms: this website, our Substack newsletters, our YouTube channel, plus Instagram and Facebook.
+Each serves a distinct purpose in our storytelling and food discovery mission.
 The website is the hub.
 The Substack is the ongoing report.
-The video is the on-the-ground coverage.
+The YouTube video pieces and IG Reels are on-the-ground coverage.

 Together they form a living document of what American cities eat — and why it matters.